concord-consortium/lab/readme.md

     git checkout gh-pages
     rsync -rvz --quiet --perms --chmod=ug=rwX,o=rX dist/ .

-Take a careful look at the changed files and commit and push the changes if they look appropriate.

-Run git status tand take a careful look at the changed files and commit and push the changes to the gh-pages branch if they look appropriate.
-Check to see if there are new files that need to be added to the repopsitory.
+Take a careful look at the changed files and commit and push the changes if they look appropriate -- alsp check to see if there are new files that need to be added to the repopsitory.

     git status
     # On branch gh-pages